brianblakely/slapstick-english-translation/docs/technical-notes.md

 are reductions of the level-1 Sword, Axe, Blade, Hammer, Celtis/Stone, Punch, Blow, Shot, Laser, Bomb, Shield, Empty Pack, and Boots art from the [Robotrek equipment compendium](https://www.thesupersnes.tv/compendium/robotrek/equipment/).
+Each glyph uses only columns 0–6 and rows 1–7 of its 8x8 cell, leaving the top row and right column blank for separation from adjacent text.
 The build expands the stock 4 KiB console font bitmap at `0x12873D`, replaces those tiles, and uses an optimal parse of the game's Quintet-LZ format to keep the modified bitmap inside its original compressed